Nashua slashing followed argument over too much pot in car say police

 MERRIMACK — A joyride took a turn for the worse when one of the passengers was stabbed in the chest with a box cutter this past weekend.

-Dean Janggen, 20, of 16 Cherrywood Drive, Nashua, has been arrested and charged with first- and second-degree assault charges.
+Dean Janggen, 20, of 16 Cherrywood Drive, Nashua, has been arrested and charged with first- and second-degree assault.
+Those charges were later dropped by prosecutors.

 According to court documents, three teenagers from Nashua drove to Manchester on Saturday afternoon to pick up Janggen.
 After driving around and smoking marijuana for about a half an hour, Janggen allegedly pulled out a bag of marijuana containing a few ounces of the drug, according to an affidavit filed by Officer Christopher Spillane of the Merrimack Police Department.